LIBERATING FOOTBALL TRAVEL

 Before its 2004 renovation, it was known as the venue where Chelsea won the European Cup-Winners’ Cup in 1971 – and the one ten years later at which 21 fans died at gate 7 when Olympiacos were playing AEK.
 Signs and banners relating to Gate 7 are still erected at every match to honour those who lost their lives.

-A top-notch club museum, store and bar/restaurant are only part of the equation – you’ll also find a gym, a travel agents and, outside, automatic ticket machines.
+A club museum and store are complemented by a gym, a travel agents and, outside, automatic ticket machines.

 The stadium has 34 gates that give access to sectors 118-127 behind and around the south goal as you approach from Neo Faliro metro station, 101-110 behind and around the north goal, including legendary gate 7.
 The West Stand (128-135) houses the press and VIPs, with the East Stand (110-117) facing it.
 Away fans are allocated sectors 123-126 in the south end.